 On May 27, 2014 TCAT made a submission to the Toronto Board of Health urging them to consider site-specific preferred interventions identified by community members who took the time to participate to communicate their concerns.
 We were thrilled that the Board of Health recommended a site assessment of the Black Creek Farm and for a report on:

 Toronto City Council adopted these recommendations on June 12th, 2014.
+Then, on February 10, 2015 Toronto City Council approved the installation of a new traffic control signal.
+The crosswalk was installed in 2016.
 A significant step forward for pedestrian safety in Black Creek!